jrminter/tips/README.md

 > Make everything as simple as possible but not simpler. - A. Einstein

+> Your closest collaborator is you, six months from now.
+You do not
+> respond to email.
+> - Karl Browman

 From [DataArtisan](https://twitter.com/dataartisan1/status/1263784688432398338):

 > Skills that make you stand out in #DataScience